cs50nestm/cs50labs/typecasting/README.md

 {% endspoiler %}

-Your job is to complete the program on the right to do exactly that to the string named `plaintext`.
+Your job is to edit the program on the right to do exactly that to the string named `plaintext`.
+Instead of just outputting the string exactly as it's input, add one to each char before printing it.

 You may implicitly or explicitly cast each `char` in `plaintext` to an `int`, then add 1 and output each resulting `char`.

-Try testing your code with strings containing both uppercase and lowercase letters, and numbers.
+Try testing your code with strings containing both uppercase and lowercase letters, numbers and symbols.
 What happens when your string includes the letter `z`?

+{% spoiler %}

+Check out the ASCII table to see what's happening.

+{% endspoiler %}

 [For more info on data types, download the CS50 Data Types Reference Sheet](https://ap.cs50.school/assets/pdfs/unit2/typecasting.pdf)